okyeron/shieldXL/BUILD.md

 Solder the thru-hold parts -- do the pi-header first, then the jacks, encoders and switches.

 If using Choc switches, use included PCB spacers between the switch and the main PCB.
 There should still be enough pin sticking through to solder these in one go.
+These are meant to raise the switch body up to a better level with the encoders.

 NOTE - be sure the switch postion is nice and square in relation to the other parts - not rotated at all - so your keycaps don't end up looking wonky in the end.